vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 There are two ways to integrate Event Hubs into Peakboard:
 * Peakboard acts as an event source and streams these events to Azure Event Hubs.
 * Peakboard acts as an event consumer.
 Peakboard subscribes to certain events.
-Whenever Azure Event Hubs receives those events from its producers, it sends them events to Peakboard.
+Whenever Azure Event Hubs receives those events from its publishers, it sends them events to Peakboard.

 In this article, we'll take a look at both of these scenarios and explain how they work.